Top Tours for Brussels Day Trip from Antwerp

 No trip to Brussels is complete without tasting a classic Belgian waffle.
 Near the Grand Place, you can find several vendors offering freshly made waffles topped with everything from whipped cream to strawberries.
 Prices typically range from €3 to €5, depending on your choice of toppings.
 The aroma of caramelizing batter fills the air, enticing passersby as the waffles sizzle on the iron griddles.
 As you approach a vendor, the sight of golden-brown waffles piled high with luscious cream or drizzled with rich chocolate sauce tempts your taste buds.
 The best time to enjoy is mid-morning or late afternoon when the crowds are thinner, allowing you to savor each bite in peace.
 For a true local touch, ask for a "Liège waffle," known for its chewy texture and caramelized sugar pearls.
 Remember to have cash on hand, as some vendors may not accept cards.
 Enjoying a waffle while seated at one of the nearby benches gives you a perfect view of the majestic Guildhalls surrounding the Grand Place, making your treat even more pleasant.

-Visit the Manneken Pis
+How to visit the Manneken Pis statue?

 A short walk from the Grand Place, the Manneken Pis statue is one of Brussels' most quirky attractions.
 This small bronze statue of a boy urinating into a fountain has become a symbol of the city's irreverent sense of humor.
 It is often dressed in various costumes, adding to its charm.
 The statue, created by sculptor Jerome Duquesnoy in 1619, stands just 61 centimeters tall and attracts crowds eager to capture the perfect photo.
 On special occasions, such as national holidays or festivals, the statue is adorned with elaborate outfits, showcasing Belgium's rich cultural heritage.
 As you approach, the sound of laughter and chatter fills the air, while the scent of nearby waffle stalls wafts temptingly.
 To avoid the crowds, visit early in the day or during weekday mornings.
 Keep an eye out for the nearby Maison de la Bellone, a beautiful building that often hosts art exhibitions, providing a local context that enhances your visit to this well-known site.

-Explore the Royal Palace of Brussels
+Can I tour the Royal Palace of Brussels?

 The Royal Palace, located at the southern end of the Parc de Bruxelles, serves as the official palace of the King and Queen of Belgium.
 While the palace is not a residence, it hosts state receptions and is open to the public during the summer months.
 Admission is free, making it an excellent stop for history enthusiasts.
 The grand façade, adorned with classical and neoclassical architectural elements, captures attention with its intricate details and imposing columns.
 Visitors can stroll through the lush gardens surrounding the palace, where the scent of blooming flowers mingles with the fresh air of the park.
 Inside, the opulent state rooms are filled with fine furnishings and fine art, reflecting Belgium's royal heritage.
 For those planning a visit, the palace is conveniently located just a 20-minute walk from the central train station in Brussels.
 Be mindful that it can get crowded during peak tourist season, so arriving early in the day is advisable. make sure to see the changing of the guard ceremony, which takes place daily at noon, providing a glimpse into the ceremonial traditions of the monarchy.